Building Your First JavaScript Game

 Your game will now be accessible at http://localhost:8080 in your web browser.

-Get familiar with browser developer tools: Modern web browsers come with developer tools that are invaluable for debugging your game.
+Get familiar with browser developer tools: Contemporary web browsers come with developer tools that are invaluable for debugging your game.
 Learn how to use the JavaScript console, debugger, and network inspector.
 With these tools, you can step through your code, inspect variables, and view any network requests made by your game.

 With these initial steps taken care of, you’ll have a solid foundation for starting to build your game.
 As you progress, you may need additional tools and libraries, but these basics will take you a long way.